jsaowji/dvdsrc2/README.txt

 # dvdsrc2
+libdvdread: release 7.0.0 has problems with ISO files, either extract to folder or downgrade to 6.1.3

 See https://github.com/Jaded-Encoding-Thaumaturgy/vs-jetpack/tree/main/vssource for usage examples.
 It is not ment to be used on its own.

 # how to build under linux